c0rn06/Getting-and-Cleaning-Data-Project/README.md

 run_analysis.R contains the code that permorms the analysis.

-tidydata.txt contains the output of run_analysis.R
+tidydata contains the .txt output of run_analysis.R

 codebook contains the explainations for vairables used, the data, and the transformations that were performed on the data.